gitpress-io/blog/source/donatecafe.md

 ![](/donatecafe/screenshot.2.png)

-Set your own donate button, share this post and mention [@gitpress](https://twitter.com/gitpress), you will receive a donation of 100 satoshi.
+Set your own donate button, share one of your post and mention [@gitpress](https://twitter.com/gitpress), you will receive a donation of BTC from me.